intkhabahmed/multi_charts/README.md

  * **strokeColor** - defines the color of the chart outlines, defaults to **Colors.black87**.

- * **maxHeight** and **maxWidth** - defines the maximum width and height of the chart when no parent contraints are applied, otherwise ignored.
+ * **maxHeight** and **maxWidth** - defines the maximum width and height of the chart when no parent constraints are applied, otherwise ignored.

  * **textScaleFactor** - defines the factor by which the label's textSize should increase, if not provided defaults to 0.04